7 Must-Have Elements for Your Business Directory Homepage in 2025

 5. User Reviews and Ratings

 User-generated content in the form of reviews and ratings has become an essential component of successful directories.
-According to BrightLocal, 87% of consumers read online reviews for local businesses in 2020, with that number continuing to climb each year.
+According to research from Pew Research Center, the vast majority of consumers now read online reviews before making purchase decisions, with that number continuing to climb each year.

 Reviews serve multiple critical functions: